rage/java-programming/data/part-9/3-object-polymorphism.md

 Tieto siitä, että oliot voivat olla montaa eri tyyppiä -- esimerkiksi tyyppiä Object -- suoraviivaistaa ohjelmointia.
 Jos tarvitsemme metodissa vain Object-luokassa määriteltyjä metodeja kuten `toString`, `equals` ja `hashCode`, voimme käyttää metodin parametrina tyyppiä `Object`.
 Tällöin metodille voi antaa parametrina *minkä tahansa* olion.
 Tarkastellaan tätä metodin `tulostaMonesti` avulla.
 Metodi saa parametrinaan `Object`-tyyppisen muuttujan ja tulostusten lukumäärän. -->
 The inheritance hierarchy lists all the classes that the given class has inherited.
 Inherited classes are listed in the order of inheritance, with class being inspected always at the bottom.
 In the inheritance hierarchy of the String class, we see that the `String` class inherits the `Object` class. *In Java, each class can inherit one class at most*.
 On the other hand, the inherited class may have inherited another class.
-As such, a class may indirectly inherit more than a signle class.
+As such, a class may indirectly inherit more than a single class.

 The inheritance hierarchy can also be thought of as a list of the different types that the class implements.

 Knowledge of the fact that objects can be of many different types -- of type Object, for instance -- makes programming simpler.
 If we only need methods defined in the Object class, such as `toString`, `equals` and `hashCode` in a method, we can simply use `Object` as the type of the method parameter.
-In that case, you can pass the method **any* object as a parameter.
+In that case, you can pass the method *any* object as a parameter.
 Let's take a look at this with the `printManyTimes` method.
 The method gets an `Object`-type variable and the number of print operations as its parameters.

 <!-- ```java
 public class Tulostin {